runonautomation/pcf-deployment-helpers/README.md

 # Tick Disable SSL certificate verification for this environment
 ```
+- CredHub
+Entera big key an mark it as Primary

 - UAA
 For SAML please use the certs that can be generated with